 Starch-based bags are sustainable, will decompose if disposed of via a correctly prepared compost, or discarded in the open environment, they will break down over time leaving no plastics fragmentations In the ocean, this is relatively quick because of the washing machine effect.
 In the ground, starch compound breakdowns when moisture, oxygen, sunlight and microbes in the earth come in contact with the bag.

-If you’re concerned about the amount of toxic HDPE plastic extruded film bags your business is handing out daily, the destruction these bags are causing on our environment, then its time to switch.
-Starch is definitely the better alternative.
-Although not quite as robust as an HDPE bag, they are perfectly fine to do the job at hand.
-They carry good weight capacities,are waterproof to the rain showers.
+If you’re concerned about the amount of toxic HDPE plastic extruded film bags your business is handing out daily, the destruction these bags are causing on our environment, then it’s time to switch to alternatives.
+Starch is definitely a better alternative.
+Although not quite as robust as an HDPE bag in its life cycle, they are perfectly fine to do the job at hand.
+They carry good weight capacities, are waterproof to the rain showers.

 Disposal is simple.
-Use as a bin liner as you do today with a toxic plastic bag or simply compost the bag in correctly prepared compost situations, to ensure that you are disposing of it correctly.
+Use as a bin liner as you do today with a toxic plastic bag or simply compost the bag in a correctly prepared compost environment.

 Hemp is one of the most sustainable fibres grown on the planet today.
 Extremely sustainable in that it grows easily, takes little water or irrigation, grows in poor soils, requires no concentrated fertilizers or heavy commercial sprays.
 Hemp seeds are proven to be invaluable containing Omega 3 and 6, B vitamins, magnesium, zinc, iron, and a very high source of protein.
 Today hemp oils and other consumer products are proving to be popular for all types of ailments.